Azure/azure-rest-api-specs/specification/recoveryservicessiterecovery/resource-manager/readme.md

   - code: AvoidAdditionalProperties
     from: service.json
     reason: Getting flagged in new API versions while inheriting old models, these fields exist in ASR from before and are required.

+suppressions:
+  - from: service.json
+    code: AvoidAdditionalProperties
+    reason: This rule demands removing additional properties, but we cannot do it.
+Removing additional properties would introduce a breaking change, since DNS Zones service has already shipped public versions.
 ```

 ## Configuration